socrates018/iot-project/README.md

 This project initially started with Concept 3, but was later upgraded to Concept 4 for improved scalability and real-world deployment.
 You can find visual diagrams for each concept in the `concepts/` folder.

-### Concept 1
-// TODO: User, please add a brief description of Concept 1 here.

-### Concept 2
-// TODO: User, please add a brief description of Concept 2 here.

 ### Concept 3 (Initial Design)
 - ESP32 sensor nodes collect environmental data and send it directly to a central server or broker.
 - Centralized approach, but less scalable for distributed, real-world deployments where each node is in a different home.

 ### Concept 4 (Final Design)
-- Each ESP32 sensor node is paired with a Raspberry Pi gateway (Raspberry Pi 1) in a home.
+- Multiple ESP32 sensor nodes all send data to a single central Raspberry Pi gateway (Raspberry Pi 1).
-- Sensor data is sent via UDP from ESP32 to the local Raspberry Pi 1.
+- Sensor data is sent via UDP from ESP32 nodes to the Raspberry Pi 1 gateway.
-- Raspberry Pi 1 uses DDNS and port forwarding to act as a gateway, publishing data to a remote MQTT broker.
+- Raspberry Pi 1 acts as a central gateway, collecting data from all ESP32 nodes and publishing consolidated data to a remote MQTT broker.
 - A second Raspberry Pi (Raspberry Pi 2) subscribes to the MQTT broker, writes data to a remote database, and hosts a web server for visualization.
-- This distributed, gateway-based approach is more robust and scalable for real-world, multi-home deployments.
+- This centralized gateway approach is efficient for collecting data from multiple sensor nodes while reducing the complexity of having multiple gateways.

 **Why Concept 4?**
-- Concept 4 was chosen because it allows each ESP32 node to be deployed in a different home, with a local gateway (Raspberry Pi 1) handling connectivity and security via DDNS and port forwarding.
-This makes the system scalable, secure, and suitable for real-world use where direct access to each ESP32 from the internet is not feasible.
+- Concept 4 was chosen because it provides a centralized collection point (Raspberry Pi 1) for all ESP32 sensor data, with the gateway handling connectivity and security to the MQTT broker.
+This approach simplifies the architecture while still being scalable and secure for monitoring multiple sensor locations.

-This repository implements a distributed IoT system for environmental sensing and data collection, based on Concept 4.
-The system is designed for real-world deployment, with each ESP32 sensor node and Raspberry Pi gateway located in different homes, using DDNS and port forwarding for remote connectivity.
-The architecture includes ESP32-C3 Super Mini boards, environmental sensors, two Raspberry Pi devices, a remote MQTT broker, and a remote database server.
+This repository implements an IoT system for environmental sensing and data collection, based on Concept 4.
+The system collects environmental measurements from ESP32 nodes every 10 seconds and sends them via UDP to a central Raspberry Pi 1 gateway.
+The gateway adds timestamps to the data and forwards it to a remote MQTT broker every 2 seconds in batched updates.
+The architecture includes ESP32-C3 Super Mini boards with environmental sensors, a central Raspberry Pi gateway, a data aggregator Raspberry Pi, a remote MQTT broker, and an InfluxDB database server.

 ## System Overview

 - **ESP32 Sensor Nodes** (PlatformIO projects in `platformio/`):
   - Hardware: ESP32-C3 Super Mini boards
   - Sensors: AHT20 (temperature/humidity), ENS160 (air quality/CO2/TVOC)
-  - Each ESP32 node is deployed in a separate home, collecting local environmental data.
+  - Multiple ESP32 nodes deployed in different locations, collecting environmental data.
-  - Sensor data is sent via UDP to a Raspberry Pi gateway (Raspberry Pi 1) in the same home.
+  - Sensor data is sent via UDP every 10 seconds to a central Raspberry Pi gateway (Raspberry Pi 1).
+  - The ESP32 nodes don't include timestamps in their data; timestamps are added by the gateway.

-- **Raspberry Pi 1 (raspberry1) – Home Gateway**:
+- **Raspberry Pi 1 (raspberry1) – Central Gateway**:
-  - Runs a UDP server to receive sensor data from the local ESP32 node (see `platformio/wifi_mqtt_test_concept4/udp_server_raspi_example.py`).
+  - Runs a UDP server to receive sensor data from all ESP32 nodes (see `raspberry1/udp_to_mqtt.py`).
-  - Uses Dynamic DNS (DDNS) and port forwarding to be accessible from outside the home network.
+  - Acts as a central collection point, consolidating data from multiple sensor nodes.
+  - Adds Unix timestamps (in nanoseconds) to incoming sensor data.
-  - Acts as a gateway: receives UDP packets, parses them, and publishes the data to a remote MQTT broker.
+  - Processes and formats the sensor data before publishing to a remote MQTT broker on topic "iot/team19".
+  - Publishes updates to the MQTT broker every 2 seconds with batched data.
   - Example scripts and templates are in the `raspberry1/` folder, including class examples for MQTT publishing.

 - **Remote MQTT Broker**:
-  - Hosted on a remote server (cloud or university server).
+  - Hosted on a server at IP address 194.177.207.38, port 1883.
-  - Receives published sensor data from all Raspberry Pi 1 gateways (from different homes).
+  - Receives consolidated sensor data from all ESP32 nodes via the central Raspberry Pi gateway.
-  - Forwards data to all subscribers, including Raspberry Pi 2 and other clients.
+  - Forwards data to all subscribers, primarily the Raspberry Pi 2 using topic "iot/team19".

 - **Raspberry Pi 2 (raspberry2) – Remote Data Aggregator**:
-  - Subscribes to the remote MQTT broker to receive sensor data from all homes.
+  - Subscribes to the remote MQTT broker to receive sensor data from all ESP32 nodes.
-  - Saves incoming data to a remote database (e.g., InfluxDB) for long-term storage and analysis.
+  - Saves incoming data to an InfluxDB database for long-term storage and analysis.
-  - Hosts a web server to visualize or provide access to the stored data.
+  - Hosts a Grafana web server to visualize and monitor the collected sensor data.
-  - Example scripts for MQTT-to-DB and web server are in the `raspberry2/` folder.
+  - Core scripts include `mqtt_to_influx.py` for data collection and storage in the `raspberry2/` folder.

-- **Remote Database Server**:
+- **InfluxDB Database Server**:
+  - Located at IP address 194.177.207.38, port 8086.
-  - Stores all sensor data received via MQTT.
+  - Stores all sensor data received via MQTT in the "team19_db" database.
-  - Can be queried by the web server for visualization and analytics.
+  - Provides time-series database capabilities for the Grafana visualization platform.

 ## Deployment Details

-- **DDNS & Port Forwarding**: Each Raspberry Pi 1 uses a DDNS service (e.g., DuckDNS, No-IP) and router port forwarding to allow ESP32 nodes to send UDP packets from anywhere, and to enable remote management.
-- **Distributed Homes**: Each ESP32 and Raspberry Pi 1 pair is installed in a different home, enabling a scalable, multi-location sensor network.
-- **Security**: Ensure strong passwords and secure port forwarding on all home routers.
+- **Network Configuration**: The Raspberry Pi 1 gateway listens on UDP port 8080 to receive data from all ESP32 nodes.
+- **ESP32 Configuration**: Each ESP32 node is configured with the hostname "team19pi.ddns.net" as the UDP target and sends data every 10 seconds.
+- **Data Collection**: The ESP32 nodes collect temperature, humidity, air quality (CAQI), TVOC, and eCO2 measurements.
+- **Data Flow**:
+  1. ESP32 nodes send data to Raspberry Pi 1 via UDP
+  2. Raspberry Pi 1 adds timestamps and forwards to MQTT broker every 2 seconds
+  3. Raspberry Pi 2 stores data in InfluxDB and visualizes with Grafana
+- **Security**: Using "team19" credentials for MQTT and database access with proper authentication.

 ## Folder Structure
 - `platformio/` - ESP32 firmware projects (sensor, LED, WiFi/MQTT/UDP examples)